czbone/ansible-role-fail2ban/README.md

 Fail2Ban Setup with Ansible
 ===========================

 This Ansible Role installs, configures and updates fail2ban for a linux server.
-The following tasks will be configured:
-* `Install and configure fail2ban`

 Requirements
 ------------